-317. JUDICIAL PROCESS 3 cr.
+317. JUDICIAL POLITICS 3 cr.
 Prerequisite: PO 101.
-Analysis of the role of the courts in the political process and the impact of law on society: structure of federal and state judiciaries, judicial selection, models of judicial decision making, and the implementation of judicial decisions.
+Analysis of the role of the courts in the political process and the impact of law on society: structure of federal and state judiciaries, judicial selection, models of judicial decision-making, and the implementation of judicial decisions.

 318. INTEREST GROUPS AND POLITICAL PARTIES 3 cr.
 Prerequisite: PO 101.
 How interest groups affect the American political process.
 Analysis of interest-group behavior in electoral politics and in the policy process; theory and structure of groups; the rise of political action committees (PACs) and single-issue voters; the functions and activities of the political parties.